The scaling limit of critical Ising interfaces is CLE(3): FK interfaces have a conformally invariant scaling limit

 \subsection{Convergence of FK loops}

-In this subsection, we identify the scaling limit of the outermost FK loops by a recursive exploration procedure (see Figure \ref{fig:FKloops}), analogous to the exploration procedure introduced in \cite{camia-newman-ii}. \begin{prop} The set of all level 1 FK loops in the discrete approximation $\Omega_{\delta}$ of a Jordan domain $\Omega$ converges to a conformally invariant scaling limit. \end{prop} \begin{proof} Let us fix $\epsilon>0$ and define an exploration procedure (see \cite{camia-newman-ii} for a similar construction) that will discover all the level one FK loops of diameter at least $\epsilon$.
+In this subsection, we identify the scaling limit of the outermost FK loops by a recursive exploration procedure (see Figure \ref{fig:FKloops}), analogous to the exploration procedure introduced in \cite{camia-newman-ii}. \begin{prop} The set of all level 1 FK loops in the discrete approximation $\Omega_{\delta}$ of a Jordan domain $\Omega$ with wired boundary conditions converges to a conformally invariant scaling limit. \end{prop} \begin{proof} Let us fix $\varepsilon>0$ and define an exploration procedure (see \cite{camia-newman-ii} for a similar construction) that will discover all the level one FK loops of diameter at least $\varepsilon$.
+Note that, in order to see that the $d_\mathcal{X}$ distance is smaller than $\varepsilon$, only the loops of diameter at least $\varepsilon$ matter.